 Since my blog is about pet safe plants, I wanted to take a moment and talk about the indoor rubber tree, Ficus elastica.

-I always have at least one of my ten rubber trees in my photos.
+I always have at least one of my six Rubber trees in my photos.
 Although not 100% pet safe, Rubber trees have become one of my favorite houseplants.
 My cats won’t touch or eat them at all, which is why I began to take a liking to them.
-Plus, they are somewhat easy to take care of, grow quickly and are so unique – especially their giant fleshy leaves and pink underbelly.
+Plus, they are somewhat easy to take care of, purify the air, and are so unique – especially their giant fleshy leaves and pink underbelly.
 My biggest rubber tree is Rudy, who has had quite the growth spurt the last year reaching over 5′ tall. :-O

 Are Rubber Trees Safe for Pets?

 I mention they aren’t totally pet safe – well, here’s why.
 If you own one of these, you may have already encountered the unpleasant milky liquid that comes out of the leaf if punctured or taken off.
 This is partially why it’s called a Rubber tree – that sap sticks to you and feels like rubber.
 Naturally if a cat or dog takes a nibble on the leaves, they would have quite a bit of oral discomfort.
 They are labeled unsafe for pets and children for that reason.

 Nibbling is highly unlikely primarily because they don’t actually look like leaves.
 My cats have no interest in eating something tough, plastic-y, and awful tasting, but I can’t speak for sadist cats.